stashed/docs/docs/guides/latest/advance-use-case/instant-backup.md

 deployment.apps/stash-demo created
 ```

-Now, wait for pod of the Deployment to go into `Running` state.
+Now, wait for the pod of the Deployment to go into `Running` state.

 ```console
 $ kubectl get pod -n demo